Gate: Ten of Cups

 I found an empty glass bottle among the chemistry implements and attempted to pull another star from the Mother out of my mouth, but I had no luck.
 “Strange,” I said.
 “I would not have thought a gift from the Giver and Gatherer of Form would be limited to one instance.
 The goddess demonstrated to me that she had an infinite amount of forms.
 I think I should look for her presence in my spirit somewhere other than my mouth.”

-I closed my eyes in the wizard’s home and thought back to how I felt in the presence of the Divine Mother as she spilled stars from her basket over my head and the warm feeling I felt when she put a star upon my tongue.
-I held onto that feeling, building it with my memory into something more, a living reminder of the goddess’ favor within myself.
+I closed my eyes in the wizard’s home and thought back to how I felt in the presence of the Divine Mother as she spilled stars from her basket over my head and the warm feeling I felt when she put a star upon my tongue, bidding me to remember her presence at all times and in all things.
+I held onto that feeling, building it with my memory and imagination into something more, a living reminder of the goddess’ favor within myself.
 The feeling became all encompassing and then, when I opened my eyes, I found I had a bright light shining from my heart.
-I touched my hand to this new energy source and pulled a shining spark from my chest that glowed just as brightly in the darkness as the star I had consumed from the Divine Mother’s hand and then given away to Hades.
+I touched my hand to this new energy and pulled a shining spark from my chest that glowed just as brightly in the darkness as the star I had consumed from the Divine Mother’s hand and then given away to Hades.
+Though the form from the Mother had been like a shining stone and this new form was a spark like electricity, the energies contained within both were similar.

-“Oh, he is a great traveler, our creator, and he always returns, but usually sooner than this,” one of the puppets said.
-“Come, since he isn’t here to tell us if you should stay or go, let us introduce you to one of the forest’s residents who has also been here as long as us.”
+“He is a great prognosticator, our creator, and he always returns, but usually sooner than this,” one of the puppets said.
+“We accept the solution of further study to your categorization.
+Since the wizard isn’t here to tell us if you should stay or go, let us introduce you to one of the forest’s residents who has also been here as long as us.
+He is of significant interest to observe.”

 “What causes the vibrations?”
 I asked, stumbling to my knees.

 “The caterpillar eats!
-You’ll see…” they exclaimed and extended their hands to help me back up.
-Carefully, we continued forward, fighting to retain our balance when the brick path shook and having more success at this effort sometimes than others.
+You’ll see and understand,” the puppets said and extended their hands to help me off of the ground.
+Carefully, we continued forward, fighting to retain our balance when the brick path quaked, having more success sometimes and less other times.

 Suddenly, the path ended before an enormous green caterpillar.
 He was larger than the trees about him and his bulk stretched for some distance in either direction of the brick path.
 The caterpillar was continually tearing leaves off of the trees nearest to him and consuming them with gusto.
 As fast as he ate and as many leaves as he consumed, there always seemed to be more leaves appearing around him so that he didn’t need to expend any energy at all to find food.
 He ate and ate the abundant foliage, shaking the woods about him with his multi-armed motions.